5.6 Spectroscopy with the ACS Grisms and Prisms

 The grism zeroth order, only detectable for brighter objects since it contains about 3% of the total flux, can be mistaken for an emission line.
 The direct image can be used to determine the position of the zeroth order, and for brighter sources, distinguish unequivocally between the zeroth order and an emission line.

 The background in a single pixel is the result of the transmission across the whole spectral range of the disperser and can thus be high depending on the spectrum of the sky background.
 The SBC PR130L prism, for example, provides lower detected background than the PR110L since it excludes the geocoronal Lyman α line.
 Bright objects in the field elevate the local background both in the dispersion direction and in the cross-dispersion direction.
-This background needs to be carefully removed before extracting the spectra of targets.
+This background needs to be carefully removed before or after extracting the spectra of targets.